jaketon121/Reading-Project/Own the Day, Own Your Life - Aubrey Marcus.md

 train.
 Train for a healthy body, because healthy is what matters.
 And training is what adults do who have goals and a mission to own the rest of their lives.
 Training unconventionally is how you do it with a smile on your face.

+# Men Like VS Women Like !
+Men like good pecs, so they overdevelop their chest in comparison to their back.
+Then those big strong pecs start pulling their shoulders forward, straining their rotator cuffs and front deltoids until their shoulders blow out.
+Then by the time they are forty years old, they can’t even do a pushup anymore, and instead of the chest filling out their shirts, it’s their gut.
+Women don’t usually have that issue.
+Theirs is different.
+They often look at an area of their body they don’t like and immediately start trying to reduce the fat or cellulite there, to the exclusion of most of their body-moving muscles.
+Unfortunately, fat loss doesn’t work that way, so they get frustrated with the results, and working out begins to feel like a waste.